Galactic magnetic fields seeded by ultralight dark photons: Introduction

 This work investigates how very light, $i.e.$ \emph{fuzzy}, bosonic dark matter (DM) fields could contribute to the generation of galactic magnetic fields.
 Fuzzy dark matter (FDM) was originally proposed as a resolution to certain shortcomings found when comparing simulations of Cold Dark Matter (CDM) \cite{Hu:2000ke,Hui:2016ltb} with observations, specifically dwarf galaxies with cores \cite{1994Natur.370..629M} and missing satellite galaxies \cite{1993MNRAS.264..201K,1999ApJ...522...82K,2011MNRAS.415L..40B}.
 The current understanding of these issues is that they are solved by improved observations \cite{Kim:2017iwr} and including baryonic effects in galaxy formation simulations \cite{Chan:2015tna}.
 Nevertheless, FDM presents an interesting paradigm where DM could affect the large-scale structure of galaxies (see Refs.~\cite{Ferreira:2020fam, Hui:2021tkt} for a review).
 Although FDM is typically modeled by an ultralight scalar field, which we define as having a mass of $\mathcal{O}(10^{-15})$ eV or lighter, vector FDM models have also been studied \cite{Nelson:2011sf, Adshead:2021kvl}.
-These models also result in novel large-scale gravitational phenomena that can be distinguishable from scalar FDM, such as inducing deterministic timing delays in pulse arrival times detectable through Pulsar Timing Arrays (PTAs) \cite{Nomura:2019cvc, PPTA:2022eul, Unal:2022ooa, Omiya:2023bio,NANOGrav:2023hvm} and astrometry \cite{An:2024axz}.
-They also act as a long-range fifth force that can potentially modify the dynamics of binary systems \cite{LopezNacir:2018epg}.
-Here we will consider that FDM is composed of an ultralight dark photon (ULDP) field. \\
+These models also result in novel large-scale gravitational phenomena that can be distinguishable from scalar FDM, such as inducing deterministic timing delays in pulse arrival times detectable through Pulsar Timing Arrays (PTAs) \cite{Nomura:2019cvc, PPTA:2022eul, Unal:2022ooa, Omiya:2023bio,NANOGrav:2023hvm, Nomura:2025jur} and astrometry \cite{An:2024axz}.
+They also act as a long-range fifth force that can potentially modify the dynamics of binary systems \cite{LopezNacir:2018epg}. \\

 By introducing non-gravitational couplings through a kinetic mixing between the dark photon and the Standard Model (SM) photon \cite{Holdom:1985ag}, the dark photon can source observable magnetic fields, particularly on galactic and extragalactic scales \cite{Arias:2012az, Dubovsky:2015cca, Kovetz:2018zes}.
 Upon halo virialization in the early Universe, these dark photons can act as seed fields required for dynamo amplification.
 We will soon show that these ULDPs with masses of $ \lesssim \mathcal{O}(10^{-21})$ eV can naturally produce magnetic fields coherent over galactic scales.
 The fields are sourced in a similar way to well-known mechanisms for astrophysical galactic seed fields, which can be produced through the separation of ions and electrons in proto-galactic plasma --- an effect known as the Biermann battery \cite{Biermann1950}.
 This mechanism is distinct from the cosmological seed field hypothesis, which posits a seed field coherent over length scales larger than Mpcs that are generated well before structure formation.